 In 2017, an essay from the book won first prize in the Society of Women Writers’ national non-fiction competition.
 Titled An Appetite for Awe, the essay considers how cultural stories affect our experience of place.

 My essay, Story Power, was a finalist in the New Philosopher magazine competition on Communication in 2017.
 A short piece of my memoir, Homecoming, was published in Patti Miller’s ‘Writing True Stories’ (Allen and Unwin, 2017, p.34).

 As a knock-kneed nerdy philosopher, I learnt to dance when I turned sixty – a lifetime dream of mine.
 I joined WaW Dance, a creative ensemble of mature-aged women performing innovative responses to issues facing women.
 We have performed at the Judith Wright Centre and, with Vulcana Women’s Circus, at Brisbane’s Powerhouse.
-WaW’s latest performance was based on my poem ‘There comes a time‘
+WaW’s latest performance drew on my poem ‘There comes a time‘

 As an academic, at the University of Queensland and Griffith University, my research focused on learning, growth, authenticity and wellbeing in working lives, using a narrative and phenomenological framework.
 I’ve facilitated groups in professional learning, mindfulness and creative writing.

 My current book investigates the life of my ancestor, Isabella, the mother of John Oxley, who explored the Brisbane River that winds through my home town.
 The book explores parallels between two eras, the 1790s, when Isabella came of age, and the 1970s, when I did.
 Both were times of revolution and change in women’s lives.